Covering $b$-Symbol Metric Codes and the Generalized Singleton Bound: The covering codes in the -symbol metric

-{\bf Example 2.} If we use different coordinate ordering of binary linear $[4t, 2t, 2]_2$ code ${\bf C}_1$ with the following generator matrix.\\
+{\bf Example 2.} We use different coordinate ordering of binary linear $[4t, 2t, 2]_2$ code ${\bf C}_1$ with the following generator matrix.\\

-From the above observation from the parity check (then the generator matrix since ${\bf C}$ is self-dual) matrix, the smallest possible pair weight vectors in cosets is of the form therefore the smallest possible pair weight of vectors in cosets is $3t$.
+This code is a self-dual code and the above generator matrix is also a parity check matrix.
+Then the smallest possible pair weight vectors in cosets is of the form therefore the smallest possible pair weight of vectors in cosets is $3t$.
 We have $R_2({\bf C}_1)=3t$. \\

+The Delsarte bound in \cite{Delsarte} asserts that the covering radius of a linear code in the Hamming metric is bounded from above by the number of nonzero weights of its dual.
+When $t=2$ we have a self-dual binary $[4, 2, 2]_2$ code ${\bf C}_2$ with four codewords, $(0000), (1100), (0011), (1111)$.
+The dual code is the same.
+Hence the nonzero pair weights of the dual code are $3$ and $4$.
+It is clear that the covering radius in the pair metric is $R_2({\bf C}_2)=3$.
+This is a counterexample to the Delsarte bound in the pair metric.\\

 {\bf Example 3.} Let ${\bf C}$ be a binary linear $[6, 3, 3]_2$ code with the following parity check matrix.\\